-Some of the TFLs will not have sufficient numbers of subjects or data for presentation.
+Some of the TFLs may not have sufficient numbers of subjects or data for presentation.
 If this occurs, the blank TFL shell will be presented with a message printed in the center of the table, such as, "No serious adverse events occurred for this study."

-For categories of summaries that have <4 subjects no summaries will be shown.
+For categories of continuous data summaries that have <4 subjects no summaries will be shown.